progit/progit/en/09-git-internals/01-chapter9.markdown

 If you follow all the internal pointers, you get an object graph something like Figure 9-3.

 Insert 18333fig0903.png
 Figure 9-3.
-All the objects in your Git directory
+All the objects in your Git directory.

 ### Object Storage ###